 Chris Poulos, chief of staff, holds an M.A. in urban planning from University of Illinois-Chicago with expertise in housing, TIFs and the privatization of city assets.
 He has spent the last decade working with community organizations in Chicago.

-Veronica Tirado-Mercado, director of neighborhood services and community organizing, is a public health educator who has worked in harm reduction programs for drug users, mental health services and restorative justice initiatives.
+Veronica Tirado-Mercado, director of neighborhood services and community organizing, is a public health educator who has worked in harm reduction programs for drug users, mental health services and restorative justice initiatives in Chicago and in Puerto Rico.

-Lilia Escobar, deputy director of neighborhood services, previously worked as a project coordinator and paralegal at the National Immigrant Justice Center serving LGBT immigrants.
+Lilia Escobar, deputy director of neighborhood services, previously worked as a project coordinator and paralegal at the National Immigrant Justice Center serving LGBT immigrants and immigrants in detention centers.
 Raised in Albany Park and Lincoln Square, she is a graduate of Amundsen High School and completed her Bachelor's degree at St. Olaf College in Minnesota.

 Alejandro Monzón, 33rd Ward superintendent, is a community organizer with extensive knowledge of housing issues and regulations in the ward.
 He previously worked as a tenant advocate at the Illinois Tenants Union and an organizer at Latino Union.